15 min read

 • Key cards (like the only exposed King of a suit you need) are buried deep

 When you recognize a lost game, there's no shame in starting fresh.
-Even expert players win only about 50% of 4-suit games.
 Check out our scoring guide to understand how wins and losses affect your stats.

 ♠ ♥ ♦ ♣